 Good Hotel Guide Review

-Birdsong fills the morning at this sophisticated B&B, in the sprawling grounds of the National Trust’s Buckland Abbey.
-Once the medieval abbey’s brew house, the refreshed, refreshing stone-built home is run with bonhomie by Bertie and Bryony Hancock.
-There are flowers in the drawing room, plus guidebooks and magazines; country-chic bedrooms with home-baked biscuits have restorative views through mullioned windows.
+In the sprawling grounds of the National Trust’s Buckland Abbey, Bertie and Bryony Hancock’s stone-built home is a birdsong-accompanied place to be.
+The sophisticated property was once the medieval abbey’s brew house ─ the granite supports for the old cider press are still in place.
+There are flowers in the drawing room, plus guidebooks and magazines; country-chic bedrooms have restorative views through mullioned windows.
+Cider House is currently operating as an exclusive-use venue for up to eight guests.
+There is an Aga cooker in the country-style kitchen for self-catering; home-made suppers or celebratory dinners with your own chef can be arranged.
 Two cocooning, custom-built shepherd’s huts in a wooded copse are just right for stargazing.
-Guests breakfast on orchard fruit, honey from garden bees, eggs from the hosts’ rare-breed chickens.
-Residents receive passes for the abbey, and can explore its gardens outside public visiting times.
+Residents receive passes for the abbey, and can explore its gardens and woodland outside public visiting times.

 4. Plus 2 adult-only self-catering shepherd’s huts.